 Looking Ahead: Building a Resilient, Scalable Supply Chain

 Investors are looking for founders who demonstrate both operational excellence and the foresight to adapt to an ever-changing global environment.
 Proactively addressing logistics risks and optimizing your supply chain will help you stand out in due diligence and build a business that thrives, no matter what challenges arise.
+The relationship between logistics and ecommerce will continue to shape business strategies in the years ahead.

 Conclusion